ray-project/ray/doc/source/rllib/rllib-env.rst

 ----------------

-RLlib relies on `Farama's Gymnasium API <https://gymnasium.farama.org/>`__ as its main environment interface for **single-agent** training.
-To implement custom logic with `gymnasium` and integrate it into an RLlib setup, refer to the `SimpleCorridor example
+RLlib relies on `Farama's Gymnasium API <https://gymnasium.farama.org/>`__ as its main RL environment interface for **single-agent** training.
+To implement custom logic with `gymnasium` and integrate it into an RLlib config, refer to the `SimpleCorridor example
 <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/custom_gym_env.py>`__.